 The beer is excellent, and their new tasting room at the brewery, as I predicted it would when I published my "Ten Top" list in July 2017, pushes the total experience firmly into the top ten.
-Their beer wins medals constantly, and they brew a set of styles I really enjoy (mostly British but also west coast IPAs).
+Their beer wins medals constantly, and they brew a set of styles I really enjoy (mostly British styles but also excellent west coast IPAs and a variety of other things).
 I had a bourbon barrel aged version of their already-award-winning Zumbar Stout at a 2017 San Diego Beer Week event they hosted and it was one of the best beers I've ever had.
 They even do cask beer in the traditional English way, which is a rare (though admittedly growing) thing in San Diego.

 3. Mother Earth, Vista

 I discovered Mother Earth relatively recently during my quest, but they make some of the best beers in San Diego, which means some of the best beers anywhere.
 I prefer the downtown Vista location over the nearby original brewery location.